 Some common causes include:

 - The Keras module cannot find the specified layer attribute in the engine module.
-The layer attribute is a fundamental part of Keras that allows constructing and manipulating neural network layers.
+The layer attribute is a fundamental part of Keras that allows the construction and manipulation of neural network layers.

 - Incompatibility between Keras versions.